HJaliliani/flutter_web_view/README.md

 1- Master : Used webview widget by flutter team.

-2- WebViewPlugin: used webview plugin widget developed by flutter community.
+2- WebViewPlugin: used webview widget developed by flutter community.

 It reads the news from these websites to show: